openedx/credentials/docs/sharing/verifiable_credentials/components.rst

 .. note::
     Once a Program Certificate X is revoked - **all** verifiable credentials which were issued based on that achievement must become revoked as well.

-Public Status List API allows instant verifiable credentials checks.
-Each issuer maintains its own statuses sequence.
-Every issued verifiable credential takes a unique position in that sequence.
+The public Status List API allows instant verifiable credential checks.
+This endpoint is intentionally public (unauthenticated) so that relying parties can verify credential status without credentials of their own.
+Each issuer maintains its own status sequence.
+Every issued verifiable credential occupies a unique position in that sequence.

 .. code-block:: sh